sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

+2. "And, as is evident in the question, cppreference also classifies it as a unary operation.": It seems not since cppreference says "unary (level-2 non-cast) expressions" which implies unary is non-cast.
+Anyway this discussion about "unary" seems a bit too pedantic as you says "Words are flexible".
+3. "Operations may be grammatically one thing and computationally another.": Could you say more about what this means?

+Now https://en.cppreference.com/w/c/language/operator_precedence#Notes says about that although without detailed explanation.

 Notice the 3rd can only work for the case with those spaces.
 So `print(""""A word that needs quotation marks"""")` won't work.
 This is probably related with how Python parse this string arg which may probably matches the first 3 closing quotes.
 (One new comment with the related description based on source codes by someone would be appreciated.)
 # [wikipedia](https://en.wikipedia.org/wiki/Operator-precedence_parser#)
 - > an operator-precedence parser is a bottom-up parser that interprets an operator-precedence grammar.